Michigan Highways: Since 1997.

 1973 – With the final segment complete, the M-76 freeway is designated as the final link of I-75 in Michigan.
 Between the Maple Valley and West Branch areas, the M-55 routing is transferred onto the newly opened I-75 while the old route becomes an unsigned state trunkline as "OLD M-55."
 BUS M-76 through West Branch becomes BL I-75.

-1980 (Feb 26) New! – The former route of M-55 in southwestern Misaukee Co along Cadillac, Dickerson and Blue Rds which had been bypassed by a newly-constructed alignment in 1974 is turned back to local control.
-OLD M-55 ceases to exist as an unsigned state trunkline highway.
+1980 (Feb 26) – The former route of M-55 in southwestern Misaukee Co along Cadillac, Dickerson and Blue Rds which had been bypassed by a newly-constructed alignment in 1974 is turned back to county control.
+OLD M-55 is cancelled as a state trunkline highway route.

 2000 (Nov 1) – The first 2.9 miles of the "Cadillac Bypass" opens to traffic and while that freeway would eventually bear the US-131 designation, for the next year, it will only be signed as a rerouted M-55.
 From the north end of the opened freeway about 1.5 miles east of downtown Cadillac, M-55 now turns southwesterly via the new freeway (joining with US-131 at Exit 177) to M-115 at Exit 176, then runs concurrently with M-115 northwesterly back to the former route of M-55 in the "Lakes Area" on the west side of Cadillac.
 The former portions of M-55 along E Division St, E Cass St, Granite St and Sunnyside Dr becomes an unsigned state trunkline designated OLD M-55.
 The formerly concurrent US-131/M-55 via Mitchell St in downtown Cadillac between Granine St and E Cass St remains only US-131.